ik-fractel/kappataumu.github.com/_posts/2013-09-08-creating-an-Ubuntu-VM-with-packer.md

 ![packer_splash.jpg](/uploads/packer_splash.jpg)

 Packer is driven by template files, so the first thing we need to do is create a Packer template.
-These are JSON documents that let Packer know what you want built, and how (and other things that are outside the scope of this guide).
+These are JSON documents that let Packer know what you want built, how and other things that are outside the scope of this guide.
 There can be a few discrete sections in each template, but let’s focus on the most prominent one.
 Instantiating a “builder” (in our case a VirtualBox builder) to create a VirtualBox image.

 Roughly speaking, the building process takes an ISO you have specified and uses it to create a full-blown installation of the OS.
 This is accomplished by mounting the ISO, booting off it, dealing with the OS installer initial UI, and proceeding with an unattended installation.
 If everything goes well, we then have a functional, bootable VM image.